resibots/limbo/README.md

 - Parego (Multi-objective optimization): Knowles, J. (2006).
 ParEGO: A hybrid algorithm with on-line landscape approximation for expensive multiobjective optimization problems. /Evolutionary Computation, IEEE Transactions on/, 10(1), 50-66.

+- CMA-ES (inner optimization): Auger, A., & Hansen, N. (2005, September).
+A restart CMA evolution strategy with increasing population size.
+In /Evolutionary Computation, 2005.
+The 2005 IEEE Congress on/ (Vol. 2, pp. 1769-1776).
+IEEE.

 Other libraries
 ---------------
 Limbo is a framework for our research that is voluntarily kept small.
 It is designed to be very fast and flexible, but it does not aim at covering every possible use case for Bayesian optimization.